golargebeats/AlienFX-For-MacOS/README.md

-copied to dive further into in thr future
+copied to dive further into in the future